We're finding you in our neighborhood

 From the original 1947 nomadic troupe of traveling community artists, The Manatee Players, Inc., and its venue, Manatee Performing Arts Center, are dedicated to inspiring artists, patrons, and performers through the arts.

-Astronomy, aquarium, artifacts and more come together at the South Florida Museum in mind blowing proportions—where space encounters sea, past meets future, and everything in between.
+Astronomy, aquarium, artifacts and more come together at the Bishop Museum in mind blowing proportions—where space encounters sea, past meets future, and everything in between.
 Sponsor: Blalock Walters.

 Public art from the river to Village of the Arts